JocaPC/jquery-view-engine/README.md

     </ul>
 </div>
 ```
-Then, you need a JavaScript object that will be used to populate template:
+Then, you need a JavaScript object that will be used to populate the template:
 ```javascript
 {   Title: "JQVN"
     Desc: "The simplest view engine",